 \paragraph{Admissible RIP constants for stable recovery with an arbitrary regularizer $f$} In this article, we give an admissible RIP constant $\delta_\Sigma(f)$ on $\Sigma -\Sigma$ that guarantees stable recovery of elements of $\Sigma$ with a regularizer $f$.
 As the notation suggests, the constant $\delta_\Sigma(f)$ only depends on the model $\Sigma$ and the regularizer $f$.
-It is related to the geometry of the model set $\Sigma$ through the \emph{atomic norm} $\|\cdot\|_\Sigma$ (see Section~\ref{sec:atomicnorms}) and to the geometry of the descent vectors of $f$ at points of $\Sigma$ (which union is denoted $\sT_f(\Sigma)$, its precise definition is given in Section~\ref{sec:definitions}).
+It is related to the geometry of the model set $\Sigma$ through the \emph{atomic norm} $\|\cdot\|_\Sigma$ (a function which construction depends only on the model $\Sigma$, see Section~\ref{sec:atomicnorms}) and to the geometry of the descent vectors of $f$ at points of $\Sigma$ (which union is denoted $\sT_f(\Sigma)$, its precise definition is given in Section~\ref{sec:definitions}).
 This constant is expressed as

 where $ \delta_\Sigma(\vz) \defin \underset{\vx \in \Sigma}{\sup}\; \delta_{\Sigma}(\vx,\vz)$.
 Depending whether $\Sigma$ is a UoS or a cone: